mfincker/Mega-Map/docs/contributing.md

 # Contributing to NC COVID Support

-Created by the Bay Area Mega Map team
+Created by the Bay Community team.

-Pieces of this code has been adapted from [Code for Chapel Hill](http://www.codeforchapelhill.com/) part of [Code for America](https://www.codeforamerica.org/)
+This code has been adapted from the [NC Covid Support repository](https://github.com/code-for-chapel-hill/NC-COVID-Support/), designed by [Code for Chapel Hill](http://www.codeforchapelhill.com/) part of [Code for America](https://www.codeforamerica.org/).

 ## Introduction

-Thank you for your interest in contributing to the megawebsite, we really appreciate any help we can get to improve the site for all those who use it.
+Thank you for your interest in contributing to the Bay Community website, we really appreciate any help we can get to improve the site for all those who use it.

 The following is a set of guidelines, to help you contribute to this project.
 Use your best judgement, and feel free to propose changes to this document in a pull request.